kumbulanit/t-sql/tech company/untitled/module 3/Lesson3_Using_Column_and_Table_Aliases.md

 SELECT
     FirstName AS First,
     LastName AS Last,
-    Salary AS AnnualSalary
+    BaseSalary AS AnnualSalary
 FROM Employees;

 -- Without AS keyword (also valid)
 SELECT
     FirstName First,
     LastName Last,
-    Salary AnnualSalary
+    BaseSalary AnnualSalary
 FROM Employees;

 -- Aliases with spaces (requires brackets or quotes) SELECT
     FirstName AS [First Name],
     LastName AS [Last Name],
-    Salary AS [Annual Salary]
+    BaseSalary AS [Annual BaseSalary]
 FROM Employees;
 ```